tuanho/nevo-data-replication/README.md

     - Kafka Converters
 - Debezium (db-z-ium) - open source distributed platform for change data capture that converts information from your existing databases into event streams, enabling applications to detect, and immediately respond to row-level changes in the databases

+## CDC (Change Data Capture)
+- For SQL Server, materialied views are not supported

 ## Resoures
 - https://debezium.io/documentation/reference/2.1/connectors/sqlserver.html
 - https://debezium.io/documentation/reference/2.1/tutorial.html